Are you looking for the best things to do in Marco Island? You’ve come to the right place!

 We personally love stepping into Lovejoy Antiques, where you never know what great find is just around the corner.
 Then Alberto’s on Fifth always hits the spot for a fine, Italian meal.
 After dinner, check out art galleries like Cocoon or Roots Studio!

-Fifth Avenue South also hosts some of the best festivals in Florida!
+Fifth Avenue South also hosts some of the best events in the area!
 Evenings on Fifth showcase a variety of live musical performances on the sidewalks.
 During the annual Christmas Walk, enjoy the tree lighting ceremony and long-table dining in the streets!

 Everglades National Park

 Often compared to a grassy, slow-moving river, the Everglades National Park is one of the best National Parks in Florida with 1.5 million acres of coastal mangroves, sawgrass marshes, and pinewood flats.

 Because the Everglades are so expansive, a wide variety of wildlife makes the marshes and swamps their home.
 You’ll find everything here from the endangered Leatherback turtle, Florida panthers, and manatees.
 The Everglades is one of the best places to see wild alligators in Florida, as well.